Getting a Sense of How We Serve

 The coordinator should be able to run meetings, address parents preparing their children for sacraments, lead wedding and Quinceanera practices, serve at funerals, wake services and other special liturgies and prayer services.

 The business and pastoral administrator is a key steward of the physical resources of the parish.
 Her duties break down into the following areas:

 Financial: together with the assistance of the parish bookkeeper, oversee the payroll, accounting, general ledger and general files; monitor collections, counting, recording and depositing of parish revenue; oversee the timing and preparation of the annual diocesan financial report and oversee review process with Finance Council.

 Administrative: order supplies and oversee inventory in the Throop Avenue Center and three church locations; oversee parish database,sacramental records, produce weekly bulletin, respond to general parish inquiries via e-mail, phone or letter.

-Facilities Management: together with the coordinator of pastoral services, oversee scheduling or parish venues.
-The operations manager has responsibilities for the condition of the buildings.
+Facilities Management: together with the director of pastoral services, oversee scheduling or parish venues.
+The administrator has responsibilities for the condition of the buildings.

 The Program Director will plan and coordinate the Caritas Program and its activities as well as monitor the implementation of program policies and procedures.
 The Program Director will work to keep programs on schedule, within budget and functioning smoothly.
 This position will support program growth and development as necessary.